beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Creating Categories:** Click the "Add Category" button at the bottom of the dashboard to create a new section.
 -   **Renaming & Deleting:** **Double-click** a category's name to edit it.
 Hover over the title to reveal a **trash icon** for deleting it.
 -   **Color Customization:** Hover over a category's title and click the **paintbrush icon**.
+This opens an integrated styling popover directly below the header.
+Here you can:
+    -   **Choose a Predefined Theme:** Select from an expanded library of professionally designed color schemes.
+    -   **Set Custom Colors:** Use the tabbed interface to set distinct background and text colors for both **Light Mode** and **Dark Mode**.
+    -   **Fine-Tune Colors:** Use the "Lighten" and "Darken" buttons next to each color picker to easily adjust your custom colors.
+    -   **Live Preview:** All your changes are reflected on the category header in real-time.
-This opens a dedicated dialog where you can style the category.
-You can choose from a curated list of predefined themes for a polished look, or select custom colors for both the background and text using color pickers.
-A "Reset to Default" button is available to clear any custom styling.
+    -   A "Reset to Default" button is available to clear any custom styling.
 -   **Collapsing Sections:** Click the chevron icon (▶) next to a category's title to hide or show the repositories within it.
 This state is saved automatically, so your layout will be preserved the next time you open the app.
 -   **Assigning Repositories:** Simply drag a repository card and drop it onto a category header to assign it.
 -   **Reordering:**